masterapps-au/imap_backup/README.md

 `accounts.host` - The IMAP host.

 `accounts.ssl` - Whether to connect to the host over SSL.
-Default false.
+Default true.

 `accounts.processes_per_account` - An override that reduces the maximum number of connections that are allowed to this IMAP host.
 Default `processes_per_account`.